 Discussion Questions are included with the readings.
 These are questions we will be discussing in class.
 Most of them are covered in the readings but we'll fill in gaps in class as necessary.
 Keeping these questions in mind as you go through the readings will help you to focus on some of the most critical points.
 This list will be updated regularly, at least a few days before we cover the material in class.
 We will break down into small groups to go over many of these questions.
 Similar questions will often appear on the exams, so being prepared to discuss these as we go along will be very beneficial to you.

-Dropbox, Box, Google Drive.
+Online Backup.
 Almost every semester I seem to have a student whose computer crashes or who accidentally deletes the most current version of their paper or has some other problem.
 I've even had students who had to rewrite their papers from scratch.
-I therefore strongly encourage you to set up a Dropbox account (or something similar) if you do not already have one.
-Dropbox gives you a minimum of 2GB of free online storage.
-I try to keep most of my current teaching and research work in Dropbox; that way it is backed up and I also have online access wherever I am.
-If you set up an account use your .edu email address because you can get more bonus storage that way.
-For more click on this link.
+I therefore strongly encourage you to set up a Cloud Stoeage Account if you do not already have one.
+I personally try to keep most of my current teaching and research work in Dropbox; that way it is backed up and I also have online access wherever I am.
+If you set up a Dropbox account use your .edu email address because you can get more bonus storage that way.
 Or, you may wish to use the Box or Google Drive features offered by Notre Dame.
 See https://oit.nd.edu/services/collaboration/.

 Useful Web Links